Menopause treatment

 Is menopausal hormone therapy safe?

-Menopausal hormone therapy, sometimes called hormone replacement therapy, is safe for some women, but it also has risks.
+Menopausal hormone therapy (sometimes called hormone replacement therapy) is safe for some women, but like any medicine, it also has risks.
 That is why the FDA advises women who want to try menopausal hormone therapy to use the lowest dose that works for the shortest time needed.
+Current research shows that:

 - Menopausal hormone therapy may be an option for women up to age 59, but usually only within 10 years of menopause.
 Younger women and those closer to their final menstrual period are less likely to have the harmful side effects from menopausal hormone therapy.